raylin/fcmp/README.md

 ## History

+### 1.0.0 / 2016/03/03
+* change to new API
+* can handle variable argument
+* take glob string or Stream as input

 ### 0.2.0 / 2016/02/26
 * remove checksum function and focuse on files comparsion
-* change callback-style to promise
+* change from callback-style to promise
 * support multi arguments
 * rewrite in ES6